isabelarvelo/careerhub/README.md

 - Filter jobs by experience level
 - Add more industry details
 - View top companies in a specific industry
+- Get general information about a specific industry
+- Get general information about a specific company
+- Search which jobs are posted in a certain industry

 ## Setup and Installation